earthhero2016/compuational_physics_N2014301020108/Ex-6/Ex-6.md

 In order to achieve this goal, first, the statement while(y>y0）: is added, where y0 is the height of the target.

 Then, under this condition, we adjust the launching angle step by step to make the hitting point close to the target point.
 To reduce the operating time, we gradually decrease the scanning step of the launching angle while narrowing the error of the hitting point.
+Considering the real situation, we scan the angle from 30 to 60 degree.

                                  | scanning step | uncertainty/m   |